shidel/FDI/README.md

     Should, verify integrity of backup folder and zip backups.

-    Should, in STAGE700, add detection if installing from a folder and skip searching for installation media.
-Just set FMEDIA to subdirectory.
-This is waiting on the layout of a ALPHA release to be configured.

     Probably, remove need to leave in install media to reboot.

     Maybe, add ability to install from Floppy only sources.